Sphere-AI-Lab/oftv2/README.md

-# POET
+# Orthogonal Finetuning Family
-The official project page of POET, "Reparameterized LLM Training via Orthogonal Equivalence Transformation".
+The official project page of the collection of orthogonal finetuning projects.

 <!--
 🎉 We are happy to announce that our paper "CReparameterized LLM Training via Orthogonal